 Fermentation

-The extracted juice, or mosto, is transferred to fermentation tanks, where yeast is added to kickstart the fermentation process.
+The extract juice, or mosto, is transferred to fermentation tanks, where yeast is added to kickstart the fermentation process.
 The yeast converts the sugars in the mosto into alcohol, resulting in a liquid with alcohol content.
-The length of the fermentation process can vary, ranging from a few days to a couple of weeks, depending on the desired flavors and characteristics of the tequila.
+Additionally, the length of the fermentation process can vary, ranging from a few days to a couple of weeks, depending on the desired flavors and characteristics of the tequila.

 Distillation